Thanksgiving (United States): Harvest festival observed by the Pilgrims at Plymouth

-The Pilgrims celebrated at Plymouth for three days after their first harvest in 1621.
-The exact time is unknown, but James Baker, the Plimoth Plantation vice president of research, stated in 1996, "The event occurred between Sept.
+Having brought in a good harvest, the Pilgrims celebrated at Plymouth for three days in the autumn of 1621.
+The exact time is unknown, but James Baker, a former Plimoth Plantation vice president of research, stated in 1996, "The event occurred between Sept.
 21 and Nov.
 11, 1621, with the most likely time being around Michaelmas (Sept.
 29), the traditional time."
-Seventeenth-century accounts do not identify this as a Thanksgiving observance, rather it followed the harvest.
-It included 50 people who were on the Mayflower (all who remained of the 100 who had landed) and 90 Native Americans.
-The feast was cooked by the four adult Pilgrim women who survived their first winter in the New World (Eleanor Billington, Elizabeth Hopkins, Mary Brewster, and Susanna White), along with young daughters and male and female servants.
-According to accounts by Wampanoag descendants, the harvest was originally set up for the Pilgrims alone; the surviving natives, hearing celebratory gunfire and fearing war, arrived to see the feast and were warmly welcomed to join the celebration, contributing their own foods to the meal.
+Seventeenth-century accounts do not identify this as a day of thanksgiving but rather as a harvest celebration.

+The Pilgrim feast was cooked by the four adult Pilgrim women who survived their first winter in the New World (Eleanor Billington, Elizabeth Hopkins, Mary Brewster, and Susanna White), along with young daughters and male and female servants.

-Two colonists gave personal accounts of the 1621 feast in Plymouth.
-The Pilgrims, most of whom were Separatists (English Dissenters), are not to be confused with Puritans, who established their own Massachusetts Bay Colony on the Shawmut Peninsula (current day Boston) in 1630.
-Both groups were strict Calvinists, but differed in their views regarding the Church of England.
-Puritans wished to remain in the Anglican Church and reform it, while the Pilgrims wanted complete separation from the church.
+According to accounts by Wampanoag descendants, the harvest feast was originally set up for the Pilgrims alone (contrary to the common misconception that the Wampanoag were invited for their help in teaching the pilgrims their agricultural techniques).
+Part of the harvest celebration involved a demonstration of arms by the colonists, and the Wampanoag, having entered into a mutual protection agreement with the colonists and likely mistaking the celebratory gunfire for an attack by a common enemy, arrived fully armed.
+The Wampanoag were welcomed to join the celebration, as their farming and hunting techniques had produced much of the bounty for the Pilgrims, and contributed their own foods to the meal.

+Most modern imaginings of the celebration promote the idea that every party involved ate solely turkey.
+"While the celebrants might well have feasted on wild turkey, the local diet also included fish, eels, shellfish, and a Wampanoag dish called nasaump, which the Pilgrims had adopted: boiled cornmeal mixed with vegetables and meats.
+There were no potatoes (an indigenous South American food not yet introduced into the global food system) and no pies (because there was no butter, wheat flour, or sugar).".

+Two colonists gave personal accounts of the 1621 feast in Plymouth:

 William Bradford, in Of Plymouth Plantation wrote:

 Edward Winslow, in Mourt's Relation wrote: